HariSekhon/Knowledge-Base/logging.md

   - Indexes metadata, not full logs, making it more lightweight
   - Ideal for environments where you already use [Prometheus](prometheus.md) and [Grafana](grafana.md)
 - **Use Cases**: Lightweight logging in Kubernetes, cloud-native environments, and cost-effective log aggregation

-### Papertrail

-- **Description**: A log aggregation and management system with a focus on simplicity
-- **Strengths**:
-  - Simple, fast, and reliable
-  - Provides real-time log searching and alerts
-- **Use Cases**: Log aggregation for small to medium-sized systems

-### Vector

-- **Description**: A high-performance observability data pipeline
-- **Strengths**:
-  - Focused on performance and efficiency
-  - Can handle logs, metrics, and traces in one unified platform
-  - Lightweight and flexible, with support for multiple sources and destinations
-- **Use Cases**: Handling both logs and metrics, observability pipelines for distributed systems

 ## Cloud Logging